-Project-based learning is a methodology that has been articulated and developed during the last couple of decades.
-Perhaps the highest profile supporter and developer of project-based learning skills is the Buck Institute for Education (BIE; www.bie.org).
+Project-based learning has been articulated and developed during the last couple of decades.
+Perhaps the highest-profile supporter and developer of project-based learning skills are the Buck Institute for Education (BIE; https://www.pblworks.org/).

 On their website they state: